lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 This function:

-1. Gets all of the keys for all of the caches that currently exist in the scope of this service worker;
+1. Retrieves keys for all caches visible to this service worker
-2. Filters that `Array` of keys to get a new `Array` of keys that don't match the new version name—that is, cache keys representing caches that are old and should be deleted;
+2. Filters the `Array` of keys to find those don't match the new version—that is, cache keys representing caches that are old and should be deleted
-3. Generates an `Array` of `Promises` by mapping all of the keys for deletion over `cache.delete`—this fires off the actual deletion of these caches;
+3. Invokes `cache.delete` for old caches and builds an `Array` of the resulting `Promise`s
 4. Returns a `Promise` that will resolve once all of the delete promises are resolved.

 #### Speeding up install and activate